Kingdom of Norway · work sponsored

 Frequently asked questions

-Does the ICT permit lead to permanent residence?+
+Does the assignment permit lead to permanent residence?+

-No. Time on an ICT permit does not count toward the 3-year continuous-residence requirement for permanent residence.
-If you want to settle in Norway permanently, you need to transition to a standard skilled-worker permit (which does count toward PR) before your ICT permit expires.
+No. Time on this assignment-based permit does not count toward the 3-year continuous-residence requirement for permanent residence.
+If you want to settle in Norway permanently, you need to transition to a standard skilled-worker permit that counts toward PR.

-Can I switch from an ICT permit to a skilled-worker permit?+
+Can I switch from an assignment permit to a skilled-worker permit?+

 Yes.
-If the Norwegian entity offers you a permanent position (not a temporary transfer), you can apply for a change of status to a skilled-worker permit.
-The skilled-worker permit's 3-year PR clock starts from the date the skilled-worker permit is granted, not from your original ICT arrival date.
+If a Norwegian employer offers you a qualifying skilled-worker role, you can apply for a standard skilled-worker permit.
+The 3-year PR clock starts from the skilled-worker permit, not from the earlier assignment permit.

 Need tailored advice?